sophiamersmann/til/github-actions/run-python-script.md

 # Run Python script in GitHub actions

 Use [`actions/setup-python`](https://github.com/marketplace/actions/setup-python) to setup Python.
-You might also want to specify a Python version.
-The script to run, `my_script.py` below, lives in the repo's root.
+You might also want to specify a specific version.
+The script to run, `my_script.py` below, lives in the repository's root.

 ```yml
 jobs: